techworkersco/twc-site/join.md

   <input type="submit" value="Submit">
 </form>

 # Don't qualify for the Slack?
+Rejected?

 If you're a manager or someone not in tech, but you're a supporter of TWC, we recently setup a new 'Managers & Allies' slack you may join [here](https://join.slack.com/t/techworkersco-4fm8079/shared_invite/zt-h3jau11x-PIPDe4OWaGdYNNzv0RQbhQ).